timothy-huang/my_blog/content/posts/5-books-to-learn-more-about-the-world.md

 At the surface level it seems like a lot of these differences can be chalked up to themes like colonizers vs colonized, capitalism vs communism, and authoritarian vs democratic societies.

-But I wanted to dive a bit deeper into what led our world to become the way it is today, which might give me insight into where it's going to go in the future.
+But I wanted to dive a bit deeper a bit deeper.

 My hope is that by becoming more informed, I can find ways to contribute to reforming systems that are broken and holding people back from living more free and prosperous lives.